th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree.md

 get_children(id: str) → Tuple[dict]
 ```

-Gets children for an event.
+Returns children for the event by its id.